Hamburger

 An employment contract for a probationary period is a separate employment contract which may precede other types of employment contracts.
 The permissible duration of a probationary period contract is dependent on the duration of the planned further employment:

-• if the employer intends to conclude a fixed-term employment contract for a period of less than six months, the probationary period cannot exceed one month;
+• If the employer intends to conclude a fixed-term employment contract for a period of less than 6 months, the probationary period cannot exceed 1 month;

-• if the employer intends to conclude a fixed-term employment contract for a period of between six and twelve months, the probationary period cannot exceed two months;
+• If the employer intends to conclude a fixed-term employment contract for a period of between 6 and 12 months, the probationary period cannot exceed 2 months;

-• if the employer intends to conclude a fixed-term employment contract for a period of longer than twelve months, the probationary period cannot exceed three months.
+• If the employer intends to conclude a fixed-term employment contract for a period of longer than 12 months, the probationary period cannot exceed 3 months.

 The aim of employment under this type of contract is to check the skills and qualifications of the employee and the possibility of employment for a specific type of work.
 As a rule, the employer may engage an employee for a trial period only once.